 Is it all about the past?

 The past is important and so is the present for understanding how old narratives are replayed in current relationships and situations.
-Often, the discussion will involve both past and current experiences.
+Often, discussions will involve both past and current experiences.

 As a member of the BACP, I respect and protect the confidentiality and privacy of all my clients.
 However, there are some ethical and legal limitations to this.
 For example, when protecting a client or others from serious harm.
 The need to share information with a third party will always be discussed with the client first.

 This is very much the client's decision.
 Some people choose to have a few sessions, whereas others find it useful to have open-ended therapy.
 Clients can choose to stop whenever they feel it's best for them, there are no obligations.

 Which type of therapy do I need?